Can Washington reach widescale coronavirus testing goal called for in Gov. Jay Inslee’s plan?

 “We haven’t seen the likes of this level of contact tracing needs before in our region,” said Sharon Bogan, a Public Health – Seattle & King County spokesperson.

-As with testing expansion, costs for expanding contract tracing remain unknown, Wiesman said.
+As with testing expansion, costs for expanding contact tracing remain unknown, Wiesman said.
 But such investigations are going to be an integral part of what the state health department and local health districts do “until the time that we have a vaccine or have herd immunity in a way that really stops this virus from having such a hold,” he said.

-Note: CORRECTION: A previous version of this story contained incorrect information provided by the Washington State Health Care Authority about the reason the state settled on 30,000 as the goal for its number of daily coronavirus tests.
-The information has since been excluded from the story.